 Preparation of Supporting Teeth

-For traditional bridges, the adjacent teeth need to be reshaped to accommodate crowns.
-The dentist removes a small amount of enamel from the supporting teeth to ensure the crowns fit properly.
+For traditional bridges, the adjacent teeth will need to be reshaped to accommodate crowns.
+The dentist will remove a small amount of enamel from the supporting teeth to ensure the crowns fit properly.

 Impressions and Temporary Bridge